ZuriPL/PyPass/README.md

 1.
  - Replace current "Delete" button with an "Edit" button, which will bring a screen to edit the login and password
  - Add an ability to generate a random password while creating an entry
- - [Optional] Create a CLI installer scripts
+ - [OPTIONAL] Create a CLI installer scripts

 2.
  - Add encryption